MrBartusek/corkus.py/docs/getting_started/partial_objects.rst

 ~~~~~~~~~~~~~~~~~~~~

 Every ``Partial`` object has some sort of ``async fetch()`` function.
-These functions are shortcuts for calls using Endpoints.
+These functions are shortcuts for API calls using Endpoints.
 For example:
 Let's say that you want to get ``level`` of first guild in
 :py:func:`GuildEndpoint.list_all <corkus.endpoints.GuildEndpoint.list_all>`.